LivotovLabs/AndroidApplicationSkeleton/README.md

 - Pre-configured app signing infrastructure
 - Examples package from where you can copy-paste the code

+Even if you find this template contains things you don't not need in your next app, it is always easier and faster to delete something unneeded rather than add and configure the everyday libs, so simply inspect the build.gradle file and remove the stuff you don't need :)

 ### Fine-tune the project

+- Replace dummy mobile/google-services.json with your actual one (download it from firebase console)
 - Generate the keystore for your app, look at config/signing.gradle to attach it to your project for automatic signing
 - Explore config/deps.gradle and mobile/build.gradle to remove the unneeded deps, add your specific ones, etc
 - Explore config/versions.gradle to see/adjust version numbers